-Being connected to the internet has become such a huge part of our lives that when you can’t connect and you need to, it can be really frustrating.
-Luckily, there are plenty of public Wi-Fi hotspots that you can connect to if you ever find yourself out and about without mobile data – and some are even free.
+Being connected to the internet has become such an integral component of daily life that it can be frustrating when high-speed connectivity isn’t available.
+Public Wi-Fi hotspots provide a dependable workaround if you find yourself outdoors without mobile data – and some are free to use.

-Here’s how you can connect to Wi-Fi hotspots, and how you can keep your devices safe while doing so.
+In this guide, we explain how to connect to Wi-Fi hotspots, and offer tips on staying safe while doing so.

-A Wi-Fi hotspot provides an internet connection that members of the public can join when they are out and about.
-You can normally find public Wi-Fi spots at places like coffee shops, libraries, train stations and even museums, while they’re ubiquitous in hotels and B&Bs.
-Look out for signs advertising free Wi-Fi — you’ll often have to log in with some of your details to use it.
+A Wi-Fi hotspot provides an internet connection that members of the public can log onto while away from their home broadband service.
+Public Wi-Fi spots are common in eateries, libraries, train stations and even museums, while they’re ubiquitous in hotels and B&Bs.
+Look out for signs advertising free Wi-Fi — you’ll often have to log in by providing basic user data to gain access.

-Virgin also powers the Wi-Fi hotspots across the London Underground.
-The service covers around 97% of the underground stations – but there’s no coverage in the tunnels between stations.
+Virgin Media Wi-Fi hotspots also power free internet services throughout 250 London Underground stations and 80 Overground stations, although there’s no coverage in the tunnels between stations.
 To connect to the London Underground Wi-Fi for free you need to be a Virgin, O2, EE, Three or Vodafone customer.
-If you are not with one of those networks, you can also buy a Wi-Fi Pass if you need to get online, which requires registering an account.
+Users of other networks can buy a Wi-Fi Pass to get online, which requires registering an account.

 Marks & Spencer

-Free public Wi-Fi is really convenient, but it can also open you up to potential security threats.
+Free public Wi-Fi is really convenient, but it can pose security threats.
 Because hotspots are so freely available and easy to join, they can attract hackers.
-There are two main types of ‘attacks’ that hackers carry out on public Wi-Fi hotspots that you need to be aware of.
+There are two main attack vectors conducted across public Wi-Fi hotspots which you need to be aware of:

-A man-in-the-middle attack is when a hacker sits in between yourself and the public Wi-Fi network that you’ve joined, intercepting any details you put into websites that you visit – this can include passwords, credit card details and browsing history.
+A man-in-the-middle attack is when a hacker interjects themself between your device and the public Wi-Fi network you’ve joined, intercepting any details you put into websites that you visit.
+This can include passwords, credit card details and browsing history.

-Do not let your device automatically connect to Wi-Fi networks – this will reduce the risk of you joining a fake hotspot.
+Prevent devices from automatically connecting to Wi-Fi networks, which reduces the risk of joining a fake hotspot.

-Do not buy anything while connected to a public Wi-Fi spot.
+Don’t buy anything while connected to a public Wi-Fi network.

-Do not browse websites that will hold your personal details like online banking.
+Avoid accessing websites that hold sensitive personal details like online banking sites.

-Always check that the sites you visit use ‘https, rather than ‘http’ (look for a padlock icon in the address bar).
+Always check websites use https, rather than http, for encrypted communications (look for a padlock icon in your browser’s address bar).

-Use a VPN service if you have one, to securely encrypt incoming and outgoing data.
+Use a VPN service, if you have one, to securely encrypt incoming and outgoing data.
 Read more about VPNs here.

 If finding and using a public Wi-Fi hotspot is too much hassle, but you want to get online while on the move, consider using a MiFi device or a personal hotspot.

-A MiFi device is a small bit of tech that creates a Wi-Fi hotspot by connecting to a mobile network and then distributing data wirelessly like a home broadband router.
-Because it creates a Wi-Fi hotspot, you can connect a number of devices to the internet at the same time – like a laptop or tablet.
-This pocketable, personal hotspot will let you get online wherever there is ample signal and is more secure than using public Wi-Fi hotspots.
+A MiFi device creates a Wi-Fi hotspot by connecting to a mobile network and then distributing data wirelessly like a home broadband router.
+Because it creates a Wi-Fi hotspot, you can link a number of devices to a MiFi connection at the same time.
+This portable and personal hotspot will connect anywhere with a decent network signal, and it’s more secure than using public Wi-Fi hotspots.

-Your mobile phone might be able to act as a personal hotspot, creating a Wi-Fi connection for your other devices to connect to.
-If it can, this solution is also more secure than using public Wi-Fi hotspots.
-However, it can quickly eat through your mobile data which can prove costly.
+Mobile phones can be redeployed as personal hotspots, creating a Wi-Fi connection for other devices to connect to.
+This is also more secure than using public Wi-Fi hotspots, but it can quickly burn through monthly data allowances, with top-ups potentially proving costly.